-The committee commends the program faculty for their curricular work to create the new Business Analytics sequence and four new courses and to update existing courses within the curriculum in response to feedback from the program's specialized accreditor and to changes in the employment sector.
+The committee commends the program for the creative and varied curricular options it provides its students to meet their education and career goals, including the option to transfer into and out of the Integrated B.S./M.P.A. program.
+We further commend the program faculty for their work to create the new sequence and to update the courses within the curriculum to integrate data analytics and information systems in response to feedback from the program's specialized accreditor and to changes in the employment sector.
 The committee recognizes the program for maintaining and expanding industry partnerships for the benefit of the program, its students, and its faculty.
-We further commend the Department of Accounting and the College of Business for their continued accreditation by the Association to Advance Collegiate Schools of Business-International (AACSB) and wish them well for their reaccreditation efforts in fall 2021.
+We further commend the Department of Accounting and the College of Business on their continued accreditation by the Association to Advance Collegiate Schools of Business-International (AACSB) and wish them well on their reaccreditation efforts in fall 2021.